 Got stiff feeling brakes or inconsistent shifting?
-It’s so often the cables.
-Fresh cables will make everything work right and feel light once again.
+If so, it’s often the cables.
+Fresh cables will make everything work right and feel nice and light again.

 Consider a worn, dirty or rusted cable like a clogged artery – it’s bad news for your bike.
 Replacing your cables and housing isn’t expensive and will bring a whole new smoothness to your brakes and shifting.

 If your shifting is sluggish and inconsistent no matter how you adjust it, then it’s likely the cables are at fault.

 While it’s possible to buy fancy (expensive) sealed cable systems and low friction coated cables, my preference is to use common stainless steel cables and standard housings, and just replace them more often.
 For Shimano users, this means something like a SP41 housing and ‘SUS’ inner cables.